WebAssembly/component-model/design/mvp/CanonicalABI.md

 this case, this would lead to copies from a single linear memory into itself which is both inefficient and raises subtle semantic interleaving questions that we would rather avoid.
-To avoid both, this case is detected and the `ReadableStream` is "unwrapped" to writable handle, returning the existing index of it in the `waitables` table, setting the high bit to signal this fact to guest code.
+To avoid both, this case is detected and the `ReadableStream` is "unwrapped" to the writable handle, returning the existing index of it in the `waitables` table, setting the high bit to signal this fact to guest code.
 Guest code must therefore handle this special case by collapsing the two ends of the stream to work fully without guest code (since the Canonical ABI is now wholly unnecessary to pass values from writer to reader).
+The O(N) searches through the `waitables` table are expected to be optimized away by instead storing a pointer or index of the writable handle in the stream itself (alongside the `impl` field).

 ### Flattening